Veve: Presentation

 In ritual and other formalities, veve is usually drawn on the floor by strewing a powder-like substance, commonly cornmeal, wheat flour, bark, red brick powder, or gunpowder, though the material depends entirely upon the ritual.
 In Haitian Vodou, a mixture of cornmeal and wood ash is used.

-Veves use symbolism to communicate which spirit is being called upon - for example, gatekeeper Papa Legba is invoked with a vèvè that features a walking cane, to indicate his jolly grandpa-like demeanor.
-The illustration also features coded images that reflect the matrilineal and patrilineal culture of the artist, providing information about their ancestral lineage.
-Offerings will typically be given; in Louisiana Voodoo, this would entail a cup of coffee and/or candies associated with the spirit.
+Veves use symbolic imagery to identify the spirit being invoked.
+For example, the gatekeeper spirit Papa Legba is represented by a vèvè featuring a walking cane, symbolizing his friendly, grandfatherly nature.
+These designs often include coded elements reflecting the artist's matrilineal and patrilineal heritage.
+Offerings are typically presented; in Louisiana Voodoo, this may include coffee and candies associated with the spirit.

 The spirit is generally meant to be invoked in the central cross of the veve.

-Veve can be made into screenprint, painting, patchwork etc., as wall hangings, artworks, and banners.
+Veve can be made into screenprint, painting, patchwork, etc., as wall hangings, artworks, and banners.